Channel partner uses ChatGPT to become a best-selling author in 24 hours

-From a morning shower thought to an Amazon best-selling book, TribeTech’s chief software architect Nick Beaugeard used OpenAI's ChatGPT to turn his idea into a reality in just 24 hours.
+From a morning shower thought to an Amazon best-seller, TribeTech’s chief software architect Nick Beaugeard has used OpenAI's ChatGPT to turn an idea into a book in 24 hours.

-In just one morning, Beaugeard was able to write an entire book on how business executives can take advantage of artificial intelligence (AI), using ChatGPT itself to write chapters for the book.
+In one morning, Beaugeard created a book about how business executives can take advantage of artificial intelligence (AI), using ChatGPT to write the chapters.

 The same day, he published the book to Amazon.